SubhadityaMukherjee/AI-knowledge-base/docs/Wickelphones.md

 ---

 # Wickelphones
-- Pro: capture just enough info about the context that determines irregular past-tense [verb](Verb.md) forms ense verbs, e.g.sing -sang, ring -rang
+- Pro: capture just enough info about the context that determines irregular past-tense [[Verb|verb]] forms ense verbs, e.g.sing -sang, ring -rang
 - 1 wickelphone = 1 input unit and 1 output unit, connection matrix of 42875 * 42875!!
-- Instead, reduce wickelphones to wickelfeatures (1210), where each wickelphone becomes 16 [features](Features.md)
+- Instead, reduce wickelphones to wickelfeatures (1210), where each wickelphone becomes 16 [[Features|features]]
-- Verbs with same stem and [past tense](past%20tense.md)
+- Verbs with same stem and [[past tense]]
 - English has many verbs where the past and stem are the same:
 	- put, fit, spread
 - Usually verbs ending with -t or -d are likely have no-change